Prof Charlotte Roberts, BA (Hons), MA, PhD, SRN

 - Roberts, C.A.
 (2000).
 Book review of 'The Cambridge Encyclopedia of Human Paleopathology' by A. Aufderheide and C. Rodriguez Martin, Cambridge, Cambridge University Press, 1998.
 Medical History 44(1): 121-123.

 - Roberts, C.A.
 (1999).
 Book review of 'The archaeology of human bones.' by Simon Mays, London and New York Routledge, 1998.
 Journal of Archaeological Science 26(9): 1235-1236.

 - Roberts, C.A.
 (1995).
 Book review of 'Counting the Dead.
 The epidemiology of skeletal populations' by T. Waldron, Chichester John Wiley, 1994.
 Journal of human evolution 29(2): 194-197.

-- Roberts, CA (2013).
+- Roberts, C.A.
+(2013).
 Archaeological human remains and laboratories: attaining acceptable standards for curating human skeletal remains for teaching and research.
-In Caring for the dead: changing attitudes to curation.
-Giesen, M & Park, V Boydell and Brewer.
+In Curating human remains: caring for the dead in the United Kingdom.
+Giesen, M. Woodbridge: Boydell & Brewer.
+123-134.